Girugamesh: 2016: Final performance and disbandment

 On May 2, 2016, girugamesh announced on their public Facebook page that they would be disbanding following their final show at Zepp DiverCity in Tokyo on July 10, 2016.
 Although no specific reason was given, girugamesh has said that they are thankful for the many years they have been together, and for all their fan support.

 For girugamesh's final concert, the four band members performed for 3 hours and played over 35 songs.
 During the show, a sneak peek video revealing the release of a DVD box collector was shown on screen as announced on French media VerdamMnis Magazine: ″The box will include the farewell performance, which at the moment was simply outstanding, it will span the career of the band from its debut and will also contain exclusive footage from its very last tour which occurred in Europe in May of 2016″.

+On November 23, 2020, Satoshi revealed in an Instagram post some specifics leading to Girugamesh's disbandment.
+He revealed that the band was "once out of action" and that there many reasons to it including being unable to communicate or make music.
+In response while having his own band around the time, "REDMAN", made his own song "CHALLENGE the GAME".
+This song was used as the sixth ending of the Yu-Gi-Oh Zexal anime.
+He created REDMAN because he wanted "sell a fight to Girugamesh" and thought of wanting to come back.
+After the song's release, he received negative letters from fans for creating his own music.
+However, he discarded those letters and ended the post that the band was going nowhere and that he wanted to provoke a change in the band's direction.

 2021–present: New announcement for 2022, and comeback

 On Dec 27, 2021, Girugamesh posted a short video on their Twitter account after several years of inactivity.
 The same video was posted to the MAVERICK DC GROUP YouTube channel.
-The video contained a somewhat vague message, containing mentions of the 40th anniversary of MAVERICK DC GROUP, the parent company of their record label, COVID-19, and most notably, the date February 1st, 2022.
+The video contained a somewhat vague message, containing mentions of the 40th anniversary of MAVERICK DC GROUP, the parent company of their record label, COVID-19, and most notably, the date February 1, 2022.

-On January 30, 2022, it was revealed on the official Girugamesh twitter that they will be releasing a new song titled "engrave" on February 1, 2022.
+On January 30, 2022, Girugamesh announced they were releasing a new song titled "engrave" on February 1, 2022.

 Popular culture

-The band was mentioned in a 2009 Sakura-Con commercial, wherein several people are excitedly discussing their love of Japan-related material, and a man says "Gurugamesh!"
-It later became an internet meme and went viral.
+The band was mentioned in a 2009 Sakura-Con commercial directed by Vic Mignogna, wherein several people are excitedly discussing their love of Japan-related material, and a man exclaims "Girugamesh!", it later became an internet meme and went viral.